Warsaw Uprising: First four days

-Wola massacre
+Wola and Ochota massacres

 The Uprising reached its apogee on 4 August when the Home Army soldiers managed to establish front lines in the westernmost boroughs of Wola and Ochota.
 However, it was also the moment at which the German army stopped its retreat westwards and began receiving reinforcements.
 On the same day SS General Erich von dem Bach was appointed commander of all the forces employed against the Uprising.
 German counter-attacks aimed to link up with the remaining German pockets and then cut off the Uprising from the Vistula river.
 Among the reinforcing units were forces under the command of Heinz Reinefarth.

 On 5 August Reinefarth's three attack groups started their advance westward along Wolska and Górczewska streets toward the main east–west communication line of Jerusalem Avenue.
 Their advance was halted, but the regiments began carrying out Heinrich Himmler's orders: behind the lines, special SS, police and Wehrmacht groups went from house to house, shooting the inhabitants regardless of age or gender and burning their bodies.
 Estimates of civilians killed in Wola and Ochota range from 20,000 to 50,000, 40,000 by 8 August in Wola alone, or as high as 100,000.
 The main perpetrators were Oskar Dirlewanger and Bronislav Kaminski, whose forces committed the cruelest atrocities.

+Atrocities included multiple crowds of men and women being gunned down in churchyards.
+Householders were pulled into the streets to be butchered with bayonets and sabres.
+Pregnant women were drawn and quartered.
+Children were also chopped to pieces.

 The policy was designed to crush the Poles' will to fight and put the uprising to an end without having to commit to heavy city fighting.
 With time, the Germans realized that atrocities only stiffened resistance and that some political solution should be found, as the thousands of men at the disposal of the German commander were unable to effectively counter the resistance in an urban guerrilla setting.
 They aimed to gain a significant victory to show the Home Army the futility of further fighting and induce them to surrender.
 This did not succeed.
 Until mid-September, the Germans shot all captured resistance fighters on the spot, but from the end of September, some of the captured Polish soldiers were treated as POWs.